AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

-**Apr 2 updated abstract:**
-Based on the modelling result and bonding mechanism of humic acid, clay and PAC coagulant, we hypothesized that two-stage coagulant addition, namely a separate coagulant addition, would increase the particle removal efficiency.
-The first addition of coagulant offset the effect of humic acid in water while the second stream of coagulant aggregated clay.
-Using the same apparatus fabricated from last semester, we conducted experiment for both one- and two-stage coagulant addition.
-By comparing the particle removal efficiency of different coagulant addition methods, we aim to close the debate of one stage versus two stage.
+Based on the modelling result and bonding mechanism of humic acid, clay and PAC coagulant, it was hypothesized that two-stage coagulant addition, namely a separate coagulant addition, would increase the particle removal efficiency.
+Separate addition would allow the first addition of coagulant to offset the effect of humic acid in water and the second to aggregat clay.
+Using the same apparatus fabricated from last semester, experiments for both one- and two-stage coagulant addition are conducted.
+The  debate of one stage versus two stage were expected to close by comparing the particle removal efficiency of different coagulant addition methods.